 How long do we hold your personal data?

 Your personal data will be held on our database during the period of our active relationship.
 Once we no longer require your data it will remain on our database indefinitely but will be marked inactive and no further steps will be taken to process it.
+There may be statutory reasons beyond our control for storing data including HMRC regulations regarding Gift Aid.
 We will not keep your personal data for any longer than is necessary.
 Once it is no longer required we will take all reasonable steps to destroy it or erase it from our systems.

 In relation to us processing your personal data you have the following rights, which can be exercised at any time: